itissid/drop_webdemo/README.md

 --build-arg HERENOW_DEMO_DIR=herenow_demo \
 /tmp/subdir
 ```
-The key is to note the args for ORS API and SQLITE DB path which are different.
+The key is to note the args for ORS API and SQLITE DB path which are different from `.env`.
+The file_version_constraints will also change from build to build.

 7. Run the container to start the local server:
 ```
-docker run -network=herenow-demo -p 8000:8000 -d local-herenow-demo-test
+docker run --network=herenow-demo -p 8000:8000 -d local-herenow-demo-test
 ```
 Note the network name was created so that the webapp can talk to the ORS container that might be running separately.

 Tail the logs to see the server running:
 ```
- docker logs -f -t herenow-demo
+ docker logs -f -t <CONTAINER_NAME>
 ```

 8. Browse to http://localhost:8000/presence/where to check.